 - Per Channel Reach and Engagement

 Within all these search results are easy mechanisms for creating and maintaining lists of influencers.
-You can create lists on the fly, or add influencers to existing ones.
-There’s also an impressive comparison feature, up to five influencers at a time, that makes it incredibly simple to see how they stack up against one another.
+You can create lists on the fly, or add influencers to existing ones, and they can be shared among team members.
+The lists even have ways of making sublists, which can be used to track or organise just among those influencers.
+If you have a list of people who you’re sending products to, the sublists can be used to track who’s in what stage (Delivered, Received, etc.).
+Or you can organise them into lifecycle categories (Approved/Not Approved, Awaiting Response, and whatever else you want).
+There’s also an impressive comparison feature, up to five influencers at a time, that makes it dead-simple to see how they stack up against one another.

 One way that the human contribution can be seen in Julius is in the way it connects information.
 Within an influencer’s profile, you can see her interests she posts about as well as any causes she might be aligned with.
 Click on an interest—let’s say baking—and you can follow a link that shows you an example of that in action—maybe an Instagram post of a cupcake.
 If she’s an author, you can follow the link to her Amazon page.
 If she’s involved with a cause, you can view content she’s produced in support of it.
 Any previous endorsements she’s done (or is currently doing) and brand mentions are all part of the record.